SabiMantock/bookstore/README.md

 <!-- PROJECT DESCRIPTION -->

-# 🧮 Math Magicans
+# BookStore

-In this project, I am using React to create a calculator app.
+In this project, I am using React to create a bookstore app.

 ## 🛠 Built With <a name="built-with"></a>